openconfig/gnoi/healthz/index.md

   // Artifacts provides links to all artifacts contained in this event.
-  // The individual artifacts can be retrieved via the Artifact() RPC. repeated ArtifactHeader artifacts = 5;
+  // The individual artifacts can be retrieved via the Artifact() RPC.
+  // The Artifact list is expected to contain all artifacts used by the
+  // the status check for the referenced component. repeated ArtifactHeader artifacts = 5;
 }